Spectral Functions of the Holstein Polaron: Exact and Approximate Solutions

-\emph{Conclusions.} In summary, we have presented a comprehensive solution of the 1d Holstein polaron covering all parameter regimes.
-There are two major advances that we have achieved.
-First, we showed that the DMFT is a remarkably good approximation in the whole parameter space.
-This approximation is simple and numerically very efficient, and can be easily applied also in two and three dimensions.
-Second, we successfully used newly developed momentum-space HEOM method for comparisons with the DMFT spectral functions both at zero and at finite temperature.
+\emph{Conclusions.---} In summary, we have presented a comprehensive solution of the 1D Holstein polaron covering all parameter regimes.
+We showed that the DMFT is a remarkably good approximation in the whole parameter space.
+This approximation is simple, numerically efficient, and can also be easily applied in two and three dimensions.
+We successfully used momentum-space HEOM and ED methods for comparisons with the DMFT spectral functions both at zero and at finite temperature.
+The comparisons showed an excellent agreement between the spectral functions in most of the parameter space.
+For parameters that are most challenging for the DMFT, a very good agreement was found around $k=0$ and a reasonably good agreement was obtained at larger values of $k$.
 All of the results are crosschecked with the imaginary axis QMC calculations and with the available results from the literature.
-Both DMFT and HEOM methods are implemented directly in real frequency and without artificial broadening of the spectral functions.
+Both the DMFT and HEOM methods are implemented directly in real frequency, without artificial broadening of the spectral functions.
 This will be crucial in order to calculate dynamical quantities and determine a potential role of the vertex corrections to conductivity by avoiding possible pitfalls of the analytical continuation, which we leave as a challenge for future work.

-\emph{Acknowledgments.} D.T.~acknowledges useful discussions with V.~Dobrosavljevi\'c.
-The authors acknowledge funding provided by the Institute of Physics Belgrade, through the grant by the Ministry of Education, Science, and Technological Development of the Republic of Serbia.
-Numerical simulations were performed on the PARADOX supercomputing facility at the Scientific Computing Laboratory, National Center of Excellence for the Study of Complex Systems, Institute of Physics Belgrade.

 \onecolumngrid

 \twocolumngrid

 \makeatletter {S\arabic{equation}} {S\arabic{figure}} [1]{[S#1]} [1]{S#1} {S\arabic{table}}